Start camera, exploitation!

 Lack of response from other industries

-National-award-winning Kannada actor Sruthi Hariharan, who has been bearing the brunt of accusing actor Arjun Sarja of sexual misconduct, feels other industries are quietly observing the developments following the release of the report.
+National-award-winning Kannada actor Sruthi Hariharan, who has been bearing the brunt of accusing actor Arjun Sarja of sexual misconduct, feels other industries are quietly observing the developments.

 “Beyond the findings, I’m more interested in how the committee’s recommendations will be executed.
-If that can be employed across all film industries, it’ll be fantastic,” feels Sruthi.
+If that can be employed across all film industries, it’ll be fantastic,” she says.

 System’s role